henryoier/leetcode/Leetcode Log.md

 156_BinaryTreeUpsideDown 1Y
 Return the root of the left subtree, and then find until right end and then insert root.

-025_ReverseNodesInK-Group  3Y
-When doing recursion, record the order.

-033_SearchInRotatedSortedArray 3Y
-BinarySearch, divide the problem into several conditions

-016_3SumClosest 2Y
-Use three pointers.

-018_4Sum 3Y

 081_SearchInRotatedSortedArrayII 2Y
 Similar to previous problem, the difference is that once head == tail, tail-- until different.

-030_SubstringWithConcatenationOfAllWords 3Y
-Missed an important condition that all words are the same length.

 065_ValidNumber 3Y
 Can contain only 1 e, right should be pure number.